optimizely/agent/README.md

 |webhook.projects.<*projectId*>.secret|N/A|Webhook secret used to validate webhook requests originating from the respective projectId|
 |webhook.projects.<*projectId*>.skipSignatureCheck|N/A|Boolean to indicate whether the signature should be validated.
 TODO remove in favor of empty secret.|

-## Full Stack API
+## API

-The core Full Stack API is implemented as a REST service configured on it's own HTTP listener port (default 8080).
+The core API is implemented as a REST service configured on it's own HTTP listener port (default 8080).
 The full API specification is defined in an OpenAPI 3.0 (aka Swagger) [spec](./api/openapi-spec/openapi.yaml).

-Each request made into the Full Stack API must include a `X-Optimizely-SDK-Key` in the request header to identify the context the request should be evaluated.
+Each request made into the API must include a `X-Optimizely-SDK-Key` in the request header to identify the context the request should be evaluated.
 The SDK key maps to a unique Optimizely Project and [Environment](https://docs.developers.optimizely.com/rollouts/docs/manage-environments) allowing multiple Environments to be serviced by a single Agent.